 Step One: Print up both activity sheets found on the publisher's website and distribute a copy for each student.
 Instruct students to cut out all of the animals as well as all of the descriptions.

 Step Two: Fold a legal sized paper into 8 sections.
 Cut the heading "What Totem Animal Are you?" and glue it to the top of the page.
 Then, glue one animal in the left hand corner of each section.
 The order isn't important but if a student glues the image in the middle and not to the far left, there won't be enough space for the corresponding description beside it.
+Step Three: Reread the story to the class and discuss which totem animal's description best fits each picture and then glue it beside.
+I projected the 2nd activity sheet on my white board for this and wrote down each animal's name to help speed things up (please ignore my very messing printing)!

 Step Four: Give students time to reflect and discuss with each other about what animal they identify with the most.
 Once they have made their decision, ask them to decide what position they would like their picture to be taken in.
 The images in the book inspired my students but I told them it was up to them to come up with a pose.
 Some of them really blew me away with their artistic interpretations, especially my one student that wanted to be perched on the ledge of a cliff howling at the moon.
 We did that by having him kneel on a desk and look upward.